ciaranj/node-oauth/Readme.md

 1. You will be returned to `http://localhost:8080/code` and should see some results from the response on the command-line

 # Change History
+* 0.9.16
+    - OAuth2 hooks for before and after a request is executed
 * 0.9.15
     - Promises for OAuth1 and OAuth2 with multiArgs
     - PATCH support for OAuth1 and OAuth2